SNAPSHOTS OF HISTORY, CAPTURED each month

 They haven't quit yet.
 To date they have researched and published more than 350 articles.

-These monthly articles don't just open windows into the past, they reveal fascinating details of life in this region, capturing the activities and proclivities—the good and the questionable—of local residents of the day.
+Browsing through our extensive Article Library doesn't just open windows into the past, it reveals fascinating details of life in this region, capturing the activities and proclivities—the good and the questionable—of local residents of the day.

 This is history told straight, illuminating without embellishment.